Clipteam/clipcc-extension/README.md

 module.exports = ExampleExtension;
 ```

-Then open src/locales/en.json and src/locales/zh-cn.json and fill in
+Then open src/locales/en.json and fill in

 ```json
 {